Almost everyone has heard of the word – boil or boiling. It is a very common term that we use regularly. For example: boiling of water or milk, etc.

 In this article, we will try to understand the basics of boiling and pasteurization of milk in simple words.
 After reading the article, I assure you that you will be able to describe the boiling and pasteurization of milk easily.

-This article is helpful for both a layman and a technologist person.
+This article is helpful for both laymen and technologists person.

 What is Boiling?